 Can it be made without chili?

 Yes, garlic cod works perfectly without chili.
-It loses the spicy kick but retains all the flavor of garlic and olive oil.
+It loses the spicy kick but retains all the flavor of the garlic and olive oil.